Europe debt woes prompt year-end flight from risk

 | SINGAPORE

-SINGAPORE Asian shares fell into bear market territory for the year and commodities and the euro nursed stinging losses on Thursday, as fears that Europe's debt crisis is still worsening prompted investors to dump riskier assets and seek shelter in the dollar.
+SINGAPORE Asian shares fell into bear market territory for the year and commodities and the euro nursed stinging losses on Thursday, after fears that Europe's debt crisis is still worsening prompted investors to dump riskier assets and huddle in the safety of the dollar and Treasuries.

-The gloomy mood was not improved by a private sector survey indicating China's factory output will shrink again in December, adding to the headwinds facing a global economy struggling with sluggish U.S. growth and the euro zone sliding back into recession.
+The gloomy mood was not improved by a private sector survey indicating China's factory output shrinking again in December, adding to the headwinds facing a global economy struggling with sluggish U.S. growth and the euro zone sliding back into recession.

 "We're quite bearish about the world at the moment," said Damien Boey, equity strategist at Credit Suisse in Sydney.
 "You're looking at basically the three major economies in the world causing problems."